gkigiermo/AIDL21-SAGAN/EfficientNet/README.md

 ratio is much higher and efficient than the other two.
 This is achieved by scaling the model, using coefficients so the structure throughout the convolutional layers is the same except it gets modified by the coefficients.

+To implement this architecture we used [lukemelas](https://github.com/lukemelas/EfficientNet-PyTorch) model, which adapts from tensorflow's [original implementation](https://github.com/marketplace).

 <img src="https://user-images.githubusercontent.com/37978771/115120986-b6828680-9fb0-11eb-94d7-94cbc80af7ac.png" width="500">

 EfficientNet includes batch normalization by the end of every Convolutional Block.
 This provides the network with a stabilizing effect for the layers’ internal distributions, diminishing the effect of vanishing and exploding gradient.